eskay993/gamefiles/silent-hill-3/README.md

 8. On the next screen, click `Browse` under `sh3.exe` and select the patched version of `sh3.exe` extracted from the `No-DVD Patch` that you downloaded in Step 3.
 9. Click `Continue` and wait for the various files to download.
 10. Select your resolution and click `Continue`.
+11. Select max FPS and click `Continue`.
+Recommend 30 FPS for Steam Deck.
-11. Click `Browse` and point to the directory of the game's setup files that you extracted in Step 2.
+12. Click `Browse` and point to the directory of the game's setup files that you extracted in Step 2.
-12. Let the installer do it's thing.
+13. Let the installer do it's thing.
 It may appear to hang for a bit... just leave it to finish.
-13. Done!
+14. Done!
 Run the game and enjoy!
 > Note: Controller must be on before running the game for it to be recognised.

 #